Morita Therapy

 Included in some cross-cultural therapy reviews

 One of the most important non-Western psychotherapies.
 Developed independently from Western models, rooted in Zen.
-Morita's key insight: trying to eliminate anxiety intensifies it (a vicious cycle he called toraware).
+Morita's key insight: attention directed at a sensation intensifies it, which draws still more attention, a self-amplifying loop he called psychic interaction (seishin kogo sayo).
+Toraware is the state that loop produces, being caught by the symptom.
 The cure is not symptom removal but accepting symptoms while engaging in purposeful action.
 ACT scholars acknowledge the parallel.
 Standard in Japanese psychiatry.
 Four original phases: bed rest → light activity → occupational activity → social reintegration.

 Conditions